-This project hopes to bring wider benefits bring wider benefits to Poole Harbour downstream, which is suffering from eutrophication, as well as working with neighbouring land owners.
+This project hopes to bring wider benefits to Poole Harbour downstream, which is suffering from eutrophication, as well as working with neighbouring land owners.

 Data collection to enable sharing is key with soil carbon, soil eDNA, flora and fauna, hydrological and nutrient data all being collected.